tuantrancode/tuantrancode.github.io/README.md

 My reference site on web development.
-It includes topics on HTML, CSS, and Javascript.
+It includes topics on HTML, CSS, and Javascript. <br>
 A sample masonry effect was also made.